Smoac/openbis-fork/docs/software-developer-documentation/apis/java-javascript-v3-api.md

 ESM bundle can be loaded at an HTML page using a standard script tag with type="module".
 It is also well suited for webapps that bundle all their resources with tools like Webpack.

+ESM bundle together with our TypeScript type declarations are also available in the NPM registry at: https://www.npmjs.com/package/@openbis/openbis.esm

 **V3ConnectionExampleUsingESMBundle.html**